 Once registered, your state will tell you what your contribution rate is.
 And, your state will also tell you what your state’s wage base is.

 Many states give newly registered employers a standard new employer rate.
 The new employer rate varies by state.

-Some states split new employer rates by construction and non-construction industries.
-For example, all new employers receive a SUTA rate of 1.25% in Nebraska, and all new construction employers receive a SUTA rate of 5.4% in 2018.
+Some states split new employer rates up by construction and non-construction industries.
+For example, all new employers receive a SUTA rate of 1.25% in Nebraska, and all new construction employers receive a SUTA rate of 5.4% in 2019.

 If you live in a state that doesn’t use a standard new employer rate, you must wait for your state to assign you your starting rate.

-After time has passed, your state will change your new employer rate.
+Your state will eventually change your new employer rate.
 The amount of time depends on the state.
 You may receive an updated SUTA tax rate within one year or within a few years.
 Most states send employers a new SUTA tax rate each year.

 SUI tax rate by state

 Here is a list of the non-construction new employer tax rates for each state and Washington D.C.
 Note that some states require employees to contribute state unemployment tax.